SiegelDaniel/phoenixproject/README.md

  # Repository
 - All repositories currently do not support bulk/batch operations.
+- Importing files needs a specific order due to the relations between Employees, Departments and Projects.
+- The order is as follows: departments => projects => employees

 # Controller
 - The controller currently uses the domain models as DTOs to the frontend.
 A clean separation of concerns would allow for DTOs, Domain Models and DAOs to be separate.